-WhatsApp is arguably the most popular messaging platform on the planet, with the Facebook-owned company boasting an eye-watering 64 billion messages processed by its servers on its most successful day (we'll give you a second to let that sink in).
+WhatsApp is arguably the most popular messaging platform on the planet, with the Facebook-owned company boasting back in 2018 that it processed an eye-watering 64 billion messages processed on its servers on its most successful day (we'll give you a second to let that sink in).

 But what if you want to use WhatsApp on your Mac to reply to the messages on your iPhone?
 Is there a way to do that?
 It turns out, there are handfuls of way to access WhatsApp on a Mac, and here is where we outline your best options.

 This article therefore explains how to access, send and receive messages via WhatsApp for iPhone (or Android!) on your Mac.
 Oh, and if you want to use WhatsApp on your iPad, we've got a tutorial for that too.